webpagepro/react-inbox/README.md

 Users are able to mark messages as read.

 When a user selects messages
-And presses "Mark As Read"
+And presses "Mark As Read"<br>
-Then each selected message will be marked as read
+Then each selected message will be marked as read<br>
 And will no longer be bold

-Marking Messages as Unread
+Marking Messages as Unread<br>
 Users are be able to mark messages as unread.

-When a user selects messages
+When a user selects messages<br>
-And presses "Mark As Unread"
+And presses "Mark As Unread"<br>
-Then each selected message will be marked as unread And will appear bold
+Then each selected message will be marked as unread<br>
+And will appear bold

-<b>Deleting Messages</b><br>
+<b>Deleting Messages</b><br><br>
 Users is able to delete selected messages

-When a user selects messages
+When a user selects messages<br>
-And presses "Delete" (the Trash icon)
+And presses "Delete" (the Trash icon)<br>
-Then each selected message is removed from the list And the unread count is updated
+Then each selected message is removed from the list And the unread count is updated<br>
 And "Select All" button will update

 <b>Adding Labels</b><br>
-When a user selects messages from the sidebar
+When a user selects messages from the sidebar<br>
-And chooses a label from the "Add Label" dropdown
+And chooses a label from the "Add Label" dropdown<br>
-Then that label will be added to all selected messages But if the message already contains the label then it will not be added twice
+Then that label will be added to all selected messages<br>
+But if the message already contains the label then it will not be added twice

 <b>When a user selects messages from the sidebar</b><br>
 And chooses a label from the "Remove Label" dropdown<br>
-Then that label will be removed from all of the selected messages that contain the label<br>
+Then that label will be removed from all of the selected messages that contain the label

 NOTE: If you try to remove a label from a message that doesn't have that label, there will be no errors